Dayuanshuai: The outbreak of the Korean War and the completion of the military rating work

 At the same time that the PLA began preparations for military ranks, the Korean War broke out and China intervened in the war, resulting in the suspension of preparations.
 It was also during the Korean War that the importance of the military rank system was manifested.
-For example, on the battlefield, the Chinese and North Korean armies fought in concert, but the Korean People's Army had military ranks, while the Chinese People's Volunteers, adapted from the People's Liberation Army, had no military ranks.
+For example, on the battlefield, the Chinese and North Korean armies fought in concert, but the Korean People's Army had military ranks, while the People's Volunteer Army, adapted from the People's Liberation Army, had no military ranks.
 The command relationship brought many inconveniences, and it also made Peng Dehuai, commander and political commissar of the Volunteer Army, feel the necessity of establishing a military rank system.
-Later, someone cited the example of the Panmunjom negotiations, pointing out that during the Sino-US negotiations, the US military had military ranks but the volunteers did not.
+Later, someone cited the example of the negotiations that led to the Korean Armistice Agreement, pointing out that during the Sino-US negotiations, the United States Armed Forces had military ranks but the volunteers did not.
 For the sake of "equal equality", China could only temporarily assign "military ranks" to negotiators.
 The emergence of such an embarrassing situation also shows the urgency of China to establish a military rank system to facilitate international exchanges.
-In August 1951, Peng Dehuai sent a telegram to Mao Zedong, stating: “The requirement for job identification is necessary in the current battle.”
+In August 1951, Peng Dehuai sent a telegram to Mao Zedong, stating: "The requirement for job identification is necessary in the current battle."
 The prerequisite for establishing military ranks is to rank officers.
-In October of the same year, the Central Committee The Military Commission instructed the entire army to carry out cadre rating work.
+In October of the same year, the Central Military Commission instructed the entire army to carry out cadre rating work.
 In April 1952, when Peng Dehuai returned to China for treatment, the central government decided to let him stay in Beijing to preside over the daily work of the Military Commission, focusing on military reform work including the assessment of officer ranks and the establishment of a military rank system.
 The rating work was basically completed that year.